shaj13/raft/README.md

 # raftkit

 ### TODO
+- [ ] rename member since to ActiveSince
 - [ ] cluster add creat snap method
 - [ ] dont expose any event for now
 - [ ] cancel all proposal when leader lost